TheRickyRoss2/laseranalyser/README.md

 ROOT available here https://root.cern.ch/downloading-root

-### Installing
+### Usage

-Unzip the files and execute the type of analysis you would like

 ```
-root plot.C
+root focusing.C
 ```

 ## Deployment

-For the analysis files:
+For the analysis file:

-Set the path in line 3 to point at your PSTCT .sl or .dll file

-Set the path in line 5 to point at your waveform.rtct file
+Set the path in line 15 to point towards the waveform file